Research Data Management

 How long to archive your research data

-The UTS Research Data Management Procedures states that “researchers must apply appropriate retention periods to their research data.”
+The UTS Research Data Management Procedure states that “researchers must apply appropriate retention periods to their research data.”

 The period for which data should be retained beyond the completion of a project is determined by the State Records Act 1998 and an assessment of business needs, broader organisational accountability requirements, and community expectations.